Lost time injury (LTI): Serious hand injury during subsea lifting operations

 Illustration of the right hand position holding the sling (simulated)

-The company’s investigation revealed the following:
+The company’s investigation revealed that:

 • The hang-off point was relatively short, approximately 13cm (see figure above right), while the diameter of the sling was 6cm, and the thickness of the two-headed sling eyes was 12cm.